timvisee/apbf/README.md

   # Edit constants
   vim src/config.rs
   ```

+  Constrain it as much as possible to reduce pattern search space, which greatly
+  improves brute force speed.

 - Boot phone into TWRP recovery
 - Make sure your phone is connected through ADB